 I am 64 and have always been scared of water and swimming.
 I have taken 15 lessons but nothing.
-I have not learned anything becuase fear controls me.
-I canot relax.
+I have not learned anything because fear controls me.
+I can't relax.
 I float and give up.
 I AM SO DESPERATE TO LEARN TO SWIM.
-WHAT DO I DO AM I USELESS?
+WHAT DO I DO?
+AM I USELESS?

-Fifteen lessons is not many for an adult with a fear of water.
+Fifteen lessons are not many for an adult with a fear of water.
 It can take considerably more than that to overcome your fear and learn to relax in the water.
-Children make learning to swim look as easy as learning to ride a bike, but for an adult unfortunately it is not like that and it can take up to a year to become happy and confident in the water.
+Children make learning to swim look as easy as learning to ride a bike, but for an adult, unfortunately, it is not like that, and it can take up to a year to become happy and confident in the water.

-For now, forget the mechanics of what your arms and legs have to do in terms of swimming technique and concentrate on learning to relax and understanding how your body behaves in the water.
+For now, forget the mechanics of what your arms and legs must do in terms of swimming technique and concentrate on learning to relax and understand how your body behaves in the water.
 Focus on these three main areas:

 2. Floating and then regaining a standing position.
-Floating face down, once you have gotten used to holding your breath and submerging, and then pulling down with your arms and forward with your knees will allow you to lift your face and place your feet on the pool floor again.
+Floating face down, once you have gotten used to holding your breath and submerging, pulling down with your arms and forward with your knees will allow you to lift your face and place your feet on the pool floor again.
 A slow controlled movement is best.
-This will give you the confidence in your ability to float and also stand up mid swim.
+This will give you confidence in your ability to float and stand up mid-swim.

-If you practice the above three exercises regularly, as much as possible, they will hopefully start to become second nature and you will have conquered your fear of water and swimming.
-From there it is a simple matter of what your arms and legs have to do.
+Suppose you practice the above three exercises regularly, as much as possible.
+In that case, they will hopefully become second nature, and you will have conquered your fear of water and swimming.
+From there, it is a simple matter of what your arms and legs must do.

 Your patience and determination will see you through as long as you accept that it will take time.